sandeepthukral/scrape-schutters/README.md

 # scrape-schutters
 This is a personal project that scrapes the competition scores of my shooting range

-## how to use?
+## How to use?
- install beaurifulsoup 4
+ `pip install -r requirements.txt`

+To read the scrores
- execute `python2 scrape-schutters.py`
+ execute `python3 scrape-schutters.py`

+To read the list of shoters who are coming execute `python3 scrape-reservations.py`